top of page

 Made of Scars

-This is the philosophy, and the sad truth, I've found behind the character of General Reginald Peter Skarr, a forgotten side character who fully appeared in only two TV animation shows: the obscure "Evil Con Carne" and the childhood-favorite "The Grim Adventures of Billy and Mandy."
+This is the philosophy, and the sad truth, I've found behind the character of General Reginald Peter Skarr, a forgotten side character who fully appeared in only two TV animation shows: the obscure "Evil Con Carne" and the childhood-favourite "The Grim Adventures of Billy and Mandy."

 To put it briefly, Skarr is a union of oxymorons structured in the form of a comic relief character.
 He's often treated with little seriousness by both the other characters, the creators, and the audience.
 He is evil, but too sensitive to ever pose a threat; he appears in a Nazi-like uniform (yes, in children's shows), but is actually British and never confirmed to believe in Nazism.
 He is smart enough to hide his attempts at overthrowing his leader until the very end, yet remains extremely dumb.